golang/vscode-go/docs/contributing.md

 ### Presubmit Test in CI

-When you mail your CL or upload a new patch to an existing CL, *AND* you or a fellow contributor assigns the `Run-TryBot=+1` label in Gerrit, the test command defined in `build/all.bash` will run by `Kokoro`, which is Jenkins-like Google infrastructure for running Dockerized tests. `Kokoro` will post the result as a comment, and add its `TryBot-Result` vote after each test run completes.
+When you mail your CL or upload a new patch to an existing CL, *AND* you or a fellow contributor assigns the `Commit-Queue=+1` label in Gerrit, all the tests (including go test and typescript test) defined in vscode-go will be triggered by `LUCI`.

+`LUCI` will post the result as a comment, and add its `LUCI-TryBot-Result` vote after all tests run completes.

-To force a re-run of the Kokoro CI, add comment `kokoro rerun` to the CL.
+To force a re-run of the LUCI CI, re-assigns the `Commit-Queue=+1` label in Gerrit.

 [#vscode-dev]: https://gophers.slack.com/archives/CUWGEKH5Z
 [Gophers Slack]: https://invite.slack.golangbridge.org/